FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/log/system_log_audit.md

 ---

 This article describes the log content of the key steps in the FISCO BCOS blockchain node.
-It is intended that users can quickly understand the status of the blockchain node and the basis of transaction execution errors.。
+It is intended that users can quickly understand the status of the blockchain node and the basis of transaction execution errors。

 ## 1. Block Status Log

 ### 1.1 Block Packing Successfully

 The consensus node receives the transaction and broadcasts the actively packaged consensus proposal to other nodes for publicity within the minimum packaging time.
-The proposal contains all the transactions that have been sorted for execution.。
+The proposal contains all the transactions that have been sorted for execution。

 - Log Keywords:++++++++++++++++ Generate proposal
 - Log level: INFO